CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/overview.md

 ## **Lab 2: Create Desktop Image and Host pool**

-In this lab we will deploy a Azure Virtual Desktop host pool for pooled desktops.
+In this lab, we will deploy a Azure Virtual Desktop host pool for pooled desktops.
 This is a set of computers or hosts which operate on an as-needed basis.
 In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
 This is where FSLogix Profile Containers provide the users profile to the host dynamically.
 This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.

 ## **Lab 3: Create users and assign users to security groups**

-In this lab, We will create new users using Nerdio manager.
+In this lab, we will create new users using Nerdio manager.
 Nmmuser01 will be a general AVD user and nmmuser02 will be assigned to access Microsoft Office 365.
 We'll assign new NMM users to AVD standard group and AVD QuickBooks users group using Nerdio manager.

 ## **Lab 4: How to create Custom domain for your websites (read only)**